-The Council also began a full review of its constitution, with a working group set up to make recommendations to Council as to the form of a revised constitution.
-This work will continue during 2018/19.
+The Council continued to review its constitution, with a working group set up to make recommendations to Council as to the form of a revised constitution.
+This work was concluded by 31 March 2019 and Council adopted the revised Constitution on 16 April 2019 for implementation in the 2019/20 municipal year.